portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 A port should maintain general information of those companies and governmental bodies, at least covering their contact information and basic information about the services they offer.

 We can implement two APIs in this category: one for creating and updating contact data, and another to publish contact information.
-This is the classification of port services that have to be used to tag contact info:
+This is an example of the classification of port services that have to be used to tag contact info:

 - **Administration**:
   - Port Authority